 V = Volume of the system

-Enthalpy can also be written as
+Enthalpy can also be written as:

-The Enthalpy is expressed as,
+- The Enthalpy is written as,

-H = Energy/Mass
+- H = Energy/Mass

 What is Thermodynamics?